-Your doctor can choose drugs from the Texas Vendor Drug Program (VDP) list of drugs.
+Your doctor can choose drugs from the Vendor Drug Program (VDP) list of drugs.
 It includes all medicines covered by Medicaid.

-To view this list, go to the Texas Vendor Drug Formulary page at txvendordrug.com/formulary.
+To view the list, go to the Texas Vendor Drug Formulary page at txvendordrug.com/formulary.

 Your medication may be available as a generic drug.
 A generic drug has the same Food and Drug Administration (FDA) indication as the corresponding brand-name drug and is approved by the FDA.
 This means both drugs are approved for treatment of the same conditions.
-Your pharmacy will usually give you the generic drug if it's on the Vendor Drug Program (VDP) formulary.
+Your pharmacy will usually give you the generic drug if it's on the VDP formulary.
 If your prescription says you need the brand-name drug, we will cover the brand name drug instead of giving you a generic.

-How do I transfer my prescriptions to a plan pharmacy?
+How do I transfer my prescriptions to a network pharmacy?